Students and staff member sit in a restorative justice circle in a classroom

 • Second Step Social Emotional Learning Curriculum

 • Second Step programs are research-based programs for Early Learning through Grade 8 students.
 The programs are designed to promote school success, school connectedness, and a safe, respectful school climate, while also addressing problem behaviors.
-They do this by teaching self-regulation and social-emotional skills and by addressing bullying and unsafe behaviors.
+The programs do this by teaching self-regulation and social-emotional skills and by addressing bullying and unsafe behaviors.
 Second Step programs are developmental and sequential, building on skills and gradually becoming more complex as students get older.
-The programs provide clear school wide norms for prosocial behavior (behavior intended to help others).
+The programs provide clear school-wide norms for prosocial behavior (behavior intended to help others).

 • 19 classrooms implementing 2nd Step Curriculum as Early Adopter